Nick-Wu5/groupscreen/privacy-policy.md

 ## What we collect

-- Your first name, as entered during onboarding
 - Aggregate screen time usage (total seconds per day) — no per-app breakdown is ever transmitted off your device
 - Timestamps of key in-app events (e.g. when the group budget resets, when the shared limit is reached)